Project billing

 (1) A sales order line will be invoiced using a progress billing process only if the linked project, budget, or task is set to use progress billing.
 See Before you start > step 1.

-(2) During the lifetime of a project, budget, or task, and across the expected billing periods, you must calculate, adjust, and validate progress statuses in order to trigger an invoicing flow based on scheduled invoices.
+(2) During the lifetime of a project, budget, or task, and across the expected billing periods, you need to calculate, adjust, and validate progress statuses in order to trigger an invoicing flow based on scheduled invoices.
 See Before you start > step 2.

 When a Progress status is validated, a billable scheduled invoice is created for the planned Invoice date.